-Angel Sherpa ’21 is majoring in human biology on the pre-med track has been awarded the Davis Projects for Peace Award for her project “Reusable and Eco-friendly Sanitary Pads for Dalit Women in Rural Nepal: Empowering Dalit women through innovation, skill training and awareness.”
+Angel Sherpa ’21, a human biology on the pre-med track, has been awarded the Davis Projects for Peace Award for her project “Reusable and Eco-friendly Sanitary Pads for Dalit Women in Rural Nepal: Empowering Dalit women through innovation, skill training and awareness.”
 Sherpa is interested in global health and health equity.
 Her plans include working at the intersection of medicine and public health to address and reduce health disparities in underserved communities.
 Unfortunately, due to the Covid-19 pandemic, this program was canceled for this summer.
 Sherpa plans to apply again next year.

 DONALD M PAYNE INTERNATIONAL DEVELOPMENT GRADUATE FELLOWSHIP

 Deve Mehta ’20, a public health: sexual and reproductive health major/anthropology minor, is a recipient of the Donald M. Payne International Development Graduate Fellowship.
 Mehta was one of nine awardees this year out of 526 applicants.
 The Payne Fellowship seeks to attract outstanding young people who are interested in pursuing careers in the foreign service of the US Agency for International Development (USAID).
 The Fellowship provides up to $93,000 in benefits over two years for graduate school, internships and professional development activities and provides a unique pathway to the USAID Foreign Service.
 Mehta is a first-generation college student, as well as a Gates Millennium Scholar at Pitzer.